Capulin, Colorado

-Capulin is an unincorporated town, a post office, and a census-designated place (CDP) located in and governed by Conejos County, Colorado, United States.
+Capulin is an unincorporated community, a post office, and a census-designated place (CDP) located in Conejos County, Colorado, United States.
 The Capulin post office has the ZIP Code 81124.
-At the United States Census 2010, the population of the Capulin CDP was 200, while the population of the 81124 ZIP Code Tabulation Area was 565 including adjacent areas.
+At the United States Census 2020, the population of the Capulin CDP was 134.

 History

-The town of Capulin was established by settlers from Ojo Caliente, New Mexico in 1867.
-"Capulin" is a regional word for Choke Cherry.
-The Capulin Post Office opened on August 10, 1881.
+The town of Capulin was established by settlers from Ojo Caliente, New Mexico, in 1867.
+"Capulin" is a regional word for chokecherry.
+The Capulin, Colorado, post office opened on August 10, 1881.

 Geography

 Capulin is located in northern Conejos County.
 Colorado State Highway 15 leads east 8 mi to U.S. Route 285, just north of La Jara, and west then north 22 mi to Monte Vista.

 The Capulin CDP has an area of 2.453 km2, all land.